Biden, leaders reach migration pact despite attendance flap - KESQ

 “They were invisible (in Colombia),” he said.
 “They couldn’t open bank accounts, they couldn’t work, they couldn’t get health care.
 They were practically a community with no future.”

-While the measures are not universally popular, Venezuelans have assimilated without major backlash.
+While the measures are not universally popular — Duque’s vice president, Marta Lucia Ramirez has said Colombia has reached its limit and Ecuadoreans notice when a Venezuelan commits a high-profile crime — Venezuelans have generally assimilated without major backlash.

 “The two most dangerous phenomena are xenophobia and indifference, and I believe we have managed to conquer both (in Colombia),” Duque said.